 How then are modern people supposed to react to unhappy news?
 It is of course possible to be happy in the face of woes.
 In fact, the better one’s grip on reality the easier it is to find happiness within one’s lot.
 Reality and optimism go hand in hand: optimistic people don’t see the world less negatively than it actually is, but see themselves as able to cope with its setbacks and move forward.
 Pollyannas imagine that everything is fine.
 But they are either naïve, oblivious to the reality around them, or else live in a dreamland of denial.

 Hide and Seek

-In The Republic Plato leads his friends out of a cave into the sun.
+In The Republic, Plato leads his friends out of a cave into the sun.
 At first, the light is blinding and they want to go back to the familiar comfort of the dark.
 This darkness is the metaphoric equivalent of willfully staying ignorant of life’s vicissitudes.
-In a short time Plato’s friends become accustomed to the sun.
+In a short time, Plato’s friends become accustomed to the sun.
 They adapt, which means that we can, too.
-Plato’s point is that we can chose how to react to negative events.
+Plato’s point is that we can choose how to react to negative events.
 It helps to keep in mind that nothing too good or too bad lasts too long.

 The impulse to protect kids from unpleasant facts is similar to the self–esteem fad currently practiced by educators.
 The idea rests on the assumption, not backed by any evidence, that high self–esteem must lead to high academic achievement.
 Teachers fear that honestly acknowledging inevitable childhood failures would make kids “feel bad,” irreparably damage their self–esteem, and jeopardize their academic future.
 Accordingly, classroom students read titles such as Everyone is Special, and undertake projects like All About Me that itemize their commendable qualities.